TheDonBase/flutter-android-skeleton/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+For help with Getx, view the [online documentation](https://pub.dev/packages/get/example) which offers tutorials, samples, guidance on mobile development, and a full API reference.

 ## Assets

 The `assets` directory houses images, fonts, and any other files you want to